Rosie's Yarn Cellar

 You can now sign up to have full control of your location on Knitmap.
 By signing up, you can:

-- Update all information about this Location, including notes, hours and features
+- Update all information about this Yarn Store, including notes, hours and features

 - Receive e-mail notifications of any comments posted on this Location